Contact

 Clinical trials

 Generations of people with HHT and/or PAVMs have contributed to our understanding of these important conditions.
-Usually, no specific extra study is required but from time to time there may be clinical trials running that you may want to join.
+Usually, no specific extra study is required but from time to time there may be clinical studies running that you may want to join.
 These are discussed separately and are never compulsory.

 Further online resources